sstoner/cilium/contrib/gofat/README.md

 # gofat - List size of golang dependencies

-Based on https://github.com/jondot/fattyproject/blob/master/gofat and adjusted to work with go 1.11 (more or less)
+Based on gofat and adjusted to work with go 1.11 (more or less)

 ## Example